Killing of Faith Hedgepeth: Arrest

 On September 16, 2021, the Chapel Hill Police Department arrested Miguel Salguero-Olivares, 28, of Durham, on a first-degree murder charge in Hedgepeth's death.
 He had not been a suspect originally, but was identified through DNA samples after he had been arrested on a drunken-driving charge in Wake County the preceding month.
 According to court documents released in January 2022, the DNA found at the scene and the palm print on the murder weapon match Salguero-Olivares.
 In a statement, the police asked the public to bear with them as they sorted the details out.
 "This story will take time to completely unfold", said Chief Blue.

+In November 2024, it was announced that prosecutors amended the indictment to add charges of first-degree burglary, first-degree rape, and first-degree sexual offense.